mrigankvashist/100-Days-of-Java/README.md

 You are given n numbers.
 You are given a number "tar".
 You are required to calculate and print true or false, if there is a subset the elements of which add up to "tar" or not.

+# Day 40
+- ### Coin Change Combination
+You are given n numbers, representing the denominations of n coins.
+You are given a number "amt".
+You are required to calculate and print the number of combinations of the n coins using which the amount "amt" can be paid.